Home | Contact Us | Phone: 619.227.7802

 Thank you so much!" - Paula and Kermit Harcos, Owners of Kodiak - The Amazing All American Dog!

 "The Universe had a plan for Kahlua.
-Little did I know back in 1997, that I would become part of that plan.
-Just as she needed me, I needed her.
-For 10 years Kahlua lived life to its fullest!
-Running, jumping, playing, and loving with every cell in her body.
-She touched everyon she came into contact with.
+Little did I know that I would become part of that plan.She became part of our family in 1997 and for10 years Kahlua lived life to its fullest!

-Dr. Levitski at VSH in Sorrento Valley called me the next day with Kahlua's results.
+In December, 2006 we noticed she was limping.
+We thought she was arthritis or had hip displaysia.
+We took her in for an MRI : Dr. Levitski at VSH called me the next day with Kahlua's results.
 Degenerative Myleopathy.
 There couldn't be a more devastating diagnosis for Kahlua.
-I was told that over the next several months I would have to watch my once vibrant and full-of-life beloved pet slowly become paralyzed.
+I was told that during the following months I would watch my once vibrant and full-of-life beloved pet slowly become paralyzed.
 It was heart-breaking to even consider!
-Dr. Livitski also sent me home with one of Trish's brochures and explained how Trish's services could help..
+Dr. Livitski sent me home with Trish's brochure and explained how Trish's services could help..

+We started therapy in June of 2007 2-3 times per week.
+Kahlua loved it!
+She made new friends; socializing was very important to her, and she smiled.
 Trish was so understanding and compassionate in all ways.
 She gave us nutrition counseling, resources for a wheelchair, shoes, socks, walking-support devices, all just to help us keep her with us longer, and living as full a life that she could.

 Kahlua has since left us, the disease having taken control of her life.
 But she left behind memories and love to all of her dog-friends, as well as Trish & Takara.
-Cutting Edge K9 gave us almost a full year beyond what we would have had if we did not put her in Aquatic Therapy.

 ~Patti J. Moulds & Kahlua

-We treated Mignon twice a week with swim therapy and she was back on her feet within 3 weeks---a bit wobbly and unsteady but walking on her own!
-Her Surgeon, Dr. Levitski-Osgood initiated her swim therapy about 7 days post-op.
+We treated Mignon twice a week with therapy and she was back on her feet within 3 weeks---a bit wobbly and unsteady but walking on her own!
+Her Surgeon, Dr. Levitski-Osgood initiated her therapy about 7 days post-op.

 "To Dog Owners Everywhere,